Boost Your Google Visibility: 5 Tips on How To Get Sitelinks

 ViuTV’s sitelink titles (left) match the anchor and alt text on their homepage (right)

-In ViuTV’s two-column snippet, the sitelinks on the left column derived their titles—word-for-word—from the anchor text on ViuTV’s website’s navigation menu.
-Similarly, the sitelinks on the right column are derived from the website’s on-page alt text linked to their TV programs, like “Good Night Show”.
+In ViuTV’s sitelinks snippet, the sitelinks on the left derived their titles—word-for-word—from the anchor text on ViuTV’s website’s navigation menu.
+Similarly, the sitelinks on the right are derived from the website’s on-page alt text linked to their TV programs, like “Good Night Show”.

 Hence, best practice stipulates simplifying any anchor and alt text on your homepage, especially if the sitelink candidate pertains to one of the subcategories on your navigation menu.